-In Windows 8 it is easy to protect the local user accounts of your children from content on the local PC or from web content which might be harmful to children, to control access times to the PC, and determine which programs your children are allowed to use.
+In Windows 8, it's easy to protect the local user accounts of your children from content on the local PC or from web content that might be harmful to children, to control access times to the PC, and to determine which programs your children are allowed to use.

-Note: This article describes using Windows 8 with a mouse and a keyboard.
+Note This article describes using Windows 8 together with a mouse and a keyboard.
 Please make sure that Family Safety is turned on.
 You can turn on Family Safety when you are setting up the accounts for your children.

-1. Display the Charms bar by pointing with the mouse to the upper right or lower left corner of the start screen.
+1. Display the Charms bar by pointing the mouse to the upper-right or lower-left corner of the start screen.

 2. Click Search.

 3. Click Settings.

 4. Enter Family Safety.

 5. In the left pane, click Set up Family Safety for any user.